 Do Guinea Pigs Eat Their Babies?

-Guinea pigs eat their babies mostly by accident.
+Yes, guinea pigs eat their babies albeit very rarely, mostly by accident.

-However, a mixture of alfalfa and timothy grass keeps female guinea pigs hydrated and can prevent this from happening.
+Sufficient nutrition, a mixture of alfalfa and timothy grass, keeps female guinea pigs hydrated and can prevent guinea pigs from eating their babies.

 Why do Guinea Pigs Eat Their Babies?